Chihuahuas: Care and Maintenance of the Smallest and Oldest Breed of Dogs

 However, my chihuahua also enjoys spending time with the rest of the family pets and going on long walks.
 Unfortunately he tires more quickly than the large dogs, so I started placing him in my granddaughter's old stroller and he enjoys this tremendously.
 He also likes to be held at shoulder height when walking so he can see further.
 He lets me know that he wants to be held by raising his paw.

 When walking chihuahuas in northern states or in cold weather keep in mind that they are sensitive to cold.
 In fact, weather extremes are deadly for small dog breeds.
-Sweaters or coats and even doggy boots are recommended if the dog is taken outside for walks in the snow.
-Chihuahuas should not be left outside in cold weather.
-Like all dogs, cats, and children, chihuahuas should never be left alone in a car, hot or cold.
+Sweaters or coats and even doggy boots are recommended if the dog is taken outside for walks in the snow, particularly puppies.
+A chihuahua puppy's paws are so small they could freeze to the ground within seconds.
+Two of my family friends who own chihuahuas told me their dog's paws actually froze to the sidewalk in the wintertime.

 I do not believe in leaving pets outside at night, but it is dangerous to do so with small breeds.
 They are prey for owls, hawks, eagles, coyotes.
 It is also best not to leave them alone outside as they are a popular breed and frequently stolen and it is highly recommended that they have microchips for identification.